-Here are some notes about a few of the ingredients used.
-For the full ingredient list, see the recipe card below.
+Here are some notes about the ingredients used.
+For quantities and the full instructions, see the recipe card below.

-- Gluten free graham crackers- If you aren't gluten free, use regular graham crackers.
+- Graham crackers- If you aren't gluten free, use regular graham crackers.

-- Cream cheese- My favorite is full fat from Philadelphia.
-Pull this, the eggs, and Greek yogurt out of the refrigerator 2 hours before baking.
-The dairy ingredients have to be at room temperature so they blend together better.
+- Cream cheese- Use full fat cream cheese for the best creamy texture.
+Using low fat cream cheese can cause the cheesecake to be watery.
+Pull this, the eggs, and Greek yogurt out of the refrigerator 2 hours before baking to reach room temperature and blend together seamlessly.

 - Greek yogurt- Use full fat Greek yogurt or skyr to add more fat and creaminess to the cheesecake.

-- Honey- I prefer clover honey but any light colored honey will do.
+- Honey- I prefer clover honey but any light colored honey will work to sweeten our matcha cheesecake.
 Light honey won't overpower the matcha flavor.

 Step by Step Instructions

-STEP 4: Bake the cheesecake.
-Fold the batter with a rubber spatula and bang the bowl against the counter to pop any air bubbles.
-Pour it into the springform pan and bake for 60 minutes.
-When it is done, the edges will be lightly browned and slightly puffy; they'll spring back when lightly touched.
+STEP 8: Bake the cheesecake for 50-60 minutes at 325°F. When it is done, the edges will be lightly browned and slightly puffy; they'll spring back when lightly touched.
 The center will be jiggly like Jell-O, but not soupy.
 The center will set while it cools.

-STEP 5: Cool and chill the cheesecake.
-Let the cheesecake cool for 1-2 hours on top of the oven until it has reached room temperature.
-After 30 minutes of cooling, use a knife to release the crust from the pan.
-Then, let it chill the refrigerator overnight or for at least 6 hours.
+STEP 9: Remove the cheesecake from the oven and let it cool for 1-2 hours on top of the oven until it has reached room temperature.
+Setting the cheesecake on top of the warm oven keeps the temperature from changing too drastically- which can cause cracks.
+After 30 minutes of cooling, run a butter knife around the edges of the cheesecake to release it from the pan.
+Then, let it chill in its pan in the refrigerator overnight or for at least 6 hours.

 Expert Baking Tips